 Once a faculty advisor has agreed to supervise their project, students compose a formal honors proposal consisting of: an introduction to the topic and description of the project and a reference list of primary and secondary materials.
 (A full description of the proposal is below.)
 Students should revise the proposal as frequently and thoroughly as the faculty advisor suggests before submitting the proposal to the department chair.
 Every honors proposal must be accompanied by a formal agreement from the prospective faculty advisor to supervise the project if it is approved.

 Course Credit, Workload, and Project Length

 Students generally devote at least two units to their Honors Project, one in the fall and one in the spring of their senior year.
-Most often, students register for a full-unit Directed Readings course (HHK 491) in the fall, and a full-unit Independent Study course (HHK 490) in the spring, with their project advisor for both semesters of the senior year.
+Most often, students register for a full-unit Directed Readings course (HHK 491) in the fall, and a full-unit Independent Study course (HHK 490) in the spring, with their project advisor for both semesters of their senior year.

 Most honors projects end up consisting of 20-40 pages in length, not including the reference list, figures or tables.
 Shorter and longer theses can also make sense, depending on topic and approach.
 (However longer does not always mean better.)

 Role of Honors Faculty Advisor